 - Is limited to 100 shareholders or less

 - Shareholders must be individuals, estates, or certain qualified trusts

 - Each shareholder must consent in writing to the S Corporation election

 - Each shareholder must be a U.S. Citizen or permanent resident alien with a valid U.S. Social Security number

 - Must have a tax year ending on December 31

 As long as the shareholders approve, there are no restrictions on purchasing property for rental purposes.
 There are restrictions on the income derived from the property, though.

-The S Corp is taxed as a pass-through entity and profits and losses pass through to its shareholders.
-When it comes to passive income received by an S Corp, however, that’s where difficulties can arise.
+The S Corporation is taxed as a pass-through entity and profits and losses pass through to its shareholders.
+When it comes to passive income received by an S Corporation, however, that’s where difficulties can arise.
 According to Section 469(c) of the tax code, passive income is derived from “any activity which involves the conduct of any trade or business, and in which the taxpayer does not materially participate.”
-Under that definition, collecting rent is considered passive income and if more than 25 percent of an S Corp’s income is considered passive, that income can be taxed at corporate rates.
-In addition, if the S Corp does not reduce the amount of passive income, the IRS can terminate the S Corp’s special tax status.
+Under that definition, collecting rent is considered passive income and if more than 25 percent of an S Corporation’s income is considered passive, that income can be taxed at corporate rates.
+In addition, if the S Corporation does not reduce the amount of passive income, the IRS can terminate the S Corporation’s special tax status.

 Plus, any gains procured from the sale of a rental property will also be passed on to the shareholders and the shareholders will owe capital gains taxes.
 If the S Corporation wants to do a 1031 exchange, the transaction must still be reported on the shareholders’ individual tax returns.

 Choosing a business structure can be a tough decision for the new business owner.
 CorpNet wants to make the process easier.